NaolShow/Wolfy/README.md

 - Linux/Mac with the Mono project

 You can visit the YouTube channel of ToWolf: http://bit.ly/ToWolf_Youtube
+You can come on our discord server: https://discord.gg/m7CZ6md

 ### Images

 ##### Light Theme